jtgeee/webhook-receiver-demo/README.md

 # Webhook Receiver

-A Next.js 14 service that receives, verifies, and stores webhook events from third-party providers.
+A Next.js 14 service demo that receives, verifies, and stores webhook events from third-party providers.

 ---